 Understanding Gender Identity

-First, if you know your knowledge of transgender issues is limited, a great place to begin is “Guide to Being a Trans Ally” on straightforequality.org.
+First, if you know your knowledge of transgender issues is limited, a great place to begin is “Guide to Being a Trans Ally“.
 It’s long, but well worth the read.
+(Many people also find the Genderbread Person to be a helpful tool for understanding these ideas.)
 For example, it defines sex, sexual orientation, gender, gender identity and gender expression, and all the ways terms are used.
 It also talks about how all these things can be a spectrum.
 (A side note: If you think biological sex is totally binary, not a spectrum, you’ll find this a fascinating post about in-utero development of sexual characteristics.)

 A transgender man is someone who was assigned female at birth because of their biological sex characteristics, but internally identifies as male.
 Some transgender men are not “out of the closet” and don’t disclose their transgender status in their public life – they think of themselves as male and may ask those close to them to refer to them as male, but their gender expression in public is female or sometimes androgynous.
-Some transgender men express themselves as male – they dress in “male” clothing, may use mannerisms and speech patterns associated with men, and may have a male name but may disclose their history and transgender status.
-Some express themselves as completely male – as the Guide says, they “just want to be seen as their gender-affirmed selves (sometimes referred to as being stealth or private)” In your practice, you may have encountered these men as partners to a female-identified expectant mother.
+Some transgender men express themselves as male – they dress in “male” clothing, may use mannerisms and speech patterns associated with men, and may have a male name but will openly define themselves as trans-male.
+Some express themselves as completely male and will never disclose any other identity – as the Guide says, they “just want to be seen as their gender-affirmed selves.”
+In your practice, although you wouldn’t have known it, you may have encountered these men as partners to a female-identified expectant mother.

-Transgender people in America experience very high rates of harassment, discrimination, and assault.
+Transgender people in America (especially transgender women of color) experience very high rates of harassment, discrimination, and assault.
 They have high rates of homelessness, unemployment, and lack of health insurance. (see http://www.transgenderlaw.org/resources/transfactsheet.pdf and Gender Not Listed Here.)

 Transgender Men and Pregnancy

 A pregnant father would be someone who was assigned female at birth (and has a uterus, ovaries, and so on) but his internal sense of gender identity is male.
-There are also people across the gender spectrum who carry and birth babies.
+There are also non-binary people and other people across the gender spectrum who carry and birth babies.

-Some of those expectant parents will have an outward gender expression that is obvious to birth professionals, and they may also have a conversation with the professional about their gender identity, preferred pronouns, and preferred terms (e.g. father vs. mother).
-Other transgender people might not reveal their gender identity to their caregivers, and may be cautious in how they dress and present themselves when coming for appointments.
+Some of those expectant parents will have an outward gender expression that is obvious to birth professionals, and they may also have a conversation with the professional about their gender identity, pronouns, and preferred terms (e.g. “I am the baby’s father, and you should refer to me as he / him”).
+Other transgender people may be more hesitant to reveal their gender identity to their caregivers, and may be cautious in how they dress and present themselves when coming for appointments – such as presenting more feminine than they otherwise might and not correcting the caregiver if they use female pronouns.
 However, this may increase their gender dysphoria.
-Dysphoria is often intense during pregnancy, but having your caregiver use ‘she’, ‘her’, ‘mother’ and other gendered terms frequently can increase that.
+Dysphoria is often intense during pregnancy, and having your caregiver use ‘she’, ‘her’, ‘mother’ and other gendered terms frequently can increase that.

 When birth professionals encounter clients who express themselves as gender variant, we need to know how to treat them with respect and honor their identity.
 And, because we will also quite possibly encounter other gender non-conforming people without knowing it, we should work on adapting our language at all times to welcome them in.
+And even if everyone in the room is cisgender, using gender-inclusive language helps to increase the visibility of transgender people and their rights for respectful language.
 And that includes language on websites and advertising where potential clients may look before coming in to determine whether they would be welcomed by your practice.